froboy/yusaopeny_docs/content/en/docs/glossary/_index.md

 YMCA of the USA
 YUSA
 Y-USA
-: The central office for YMCAs in the USA.
+: The national resource office, supporting thousands of YMCAs, tens of thousands of staff, and hundreds of thousands of volunteers in 10,000 communities across the USA.
 Headquartered in Chicago.
 [YMCA of the USA](https://ymca.org/).

 YMCA’s Cloud Hosting Service
 : An enterprise-grade platform that enables Associations (Y’s) to create, host and personalize digital experiences.
 A product of YMCA's Digital Services.
 Formerly _YCloud Hosting_.
 See [ds.ymca.org](https://ds.ymca.org/ymcas-cloud-hosting-service).